What is illegal dumping?

 If using waste collection services, ensure you keep contact/vehicle details and ask for a copy of a tip receipt or other proof of lawful disposal to ensure your items are not just being illegally dumped!

 Kerbside dumping is when you place unwanted items on the kerbside outside of official kerbside collection dates—expecting that these items will be collected by passers-by or council.

-Our vision is to create a Queensland free from litter and illegal dumping driven by the adoption of best practice in waste management in education.
-This agenda is being delivered through the Queensland’s Litter and Illegal Dumping Action Plan .
+Our vision is to create a state that is free from litter and illegal dumping driven by the adoption of best practice in waste management and education.

-Check out some of the littering and illegal dumping projects underway in Queensland.
+Learn about the littering and illegal dumping projects across Queensland.

 Much of the waste that pollutes Queensland comes from litter and illegal dumping—these cause great harm to our animals and ecosystems and can endanger human health.